junhe833/Comprehensive-Cryptocurrency-Price-Tracker---supports-multiple-exchanges/README.md

 The features of this app are as follows:
 1) Table: showing the detail info for the list of selected currencies from different exchange markets (updated based on each exchange's rate limit)
 2) Extension Icon Display: displays the price of a selected cryptocurrency from any particular exchange
-3) Graph: displays the price of all selected cryptocurrency for all chosen exchanges (coming soon)
+3) Graph: displays the historical prices of selected cryptocurrency for chosen exchange (currently only 'poloniex' is supported)
 4) Summary stats: highest price, lowest price, average price, median price of all selected exchanges for all chosen cryptocurrency (coming soon)